 Consistent use of baking soda and vinegar on your hair can provide numerous benefits, such as increased shine, nourishment, and protection from damage.

-The Benefits of Using Baking Soda for Gray Hair: From Canceling out Brassy Tones to Promoting Shine
+Benefits of Using Baking Soda for Gray Hair

 One of the most common issues with gray hair is the buildup of various hair care products, such as shampoos, conditioners, and styling products.